 Figure 33.24: Muon critical energy for the chemical elements, defined as the energy at which radiative and ionization energy loss rates are equal [5].
 The equality comes at a higher energy for gases than for solids or liquids with the same atomic number because of a smaller density effect reduction of the ionization losses.
 The fits shown in the figure exclude hydrogen.
 Alkali metals fall 3-4% above the fitted function, while most other solids are within 2% of the function.
 Among the gases the worst fit is for radon (2.7% high).

-Figure 33.25: The momentum distribution of 1 TeV/c muons after traversing 3 m of iron as calculated with the MARS15 Monte Carlo code [71] by S.I.
+Figure 33.25: The momentum distribution of 1 TeV/c muons after traversing 3 m of iron as calculated by S.I.
 Striganov [5].